awillis/oracle-selinux/README.md

 After taking both of these steps, `cat <audit log> | audit2allow -R` will reveal any additional rules that should be considered for inclusion in this policy.

+## Building

+The simplest way to setup an environment suitable for building rpms is to install the _*rpmdevtools*_ package and run `rpmdev-setuptree`

+Afterwards you can download the source tarball from the releases page and run: `rpmbuild -ta oracle-selinux-<version>.tar.gz`